-Developing a new voluntary organisation will take careful planning to map out your big picture vision and pay attention to all the detail.
+Developing a new voluntary sector organisation will take careful planning to map out your big picture vision and pay attention to all the detail.

 Time invested at the planning stages will pay off later as you develop a clear focus for your organisation and make decisions about how you will operate.
 It will also help you to ensure that everyone on your steering group or committee has a shared understanding of what you are trying to do and how you are trying to achieve it.